- Incoming Students

 - Did you include a statement of the contributions of the student and advisor?

 All BNS students must form a thesis committee that is comprised of their adviser, a Chair of the committee (not the adviser) and at least 2 other BNS faculty members and an outside member within 6 months of passing their Candidacy Exams.
-The outside member of the thesis committee must not be the student’s future postdoctoral fellowship sponsor.
 The committee should meet formally with the student every 6 months to offer advice and monitor progress.
 All BNS students also must develop a thesis proposal for public presentation to the BNS faculty and students in their third year.
 Formulating a thesis proposal early in the thesis research phase allows the student to obtain valuable input from the thesis committee towards developing a rigorous research plan and a defined thesis project.
 The thesis committee will be responsible for providing the student with advice during their dissertation research phase of the program.
 The written thesis should be presented to the thesis committee at least one month before the thesis defense.
 The written thesis may be presented in one of two forms: 1) the "classic" form consisting of an introductory chapter, method and analysis section, detailed experiments -results and conclusions, overall conclusion or 2) the "compendium" form consisting of an introduction, three or more published full length papers, general discussion.
 General instructions concerning the Graduate School timetables and instructions can be found on their appropriate web pages.

 Please check the web site of the Graduate School Newark for the regulations that apply to all Rutgers-Newark PhD programs, including BNS.
 Search for a document about "Doctoral Degree Requirements".
-That site has information on the application process and on the formatting guidelines for a thesis.
+That site has information on the application process and on the formatting and submission guidelines for a thesis.
+Also see information on electronic submission of the thesis at Rutgers Library RU-Core Electronic Thesis and Dissertations (RUetd).
 Please note that the application process should be started at least 3 months before your planned graduation date.

 International graduate students, three months prior to your defense date, must submit OPT application package to the OISS.
 You must attend at least one of the OISS seminars for OPT.
 These seminars happen 2-3 times a semester and OISS notifies students via email .